anovis/autosizetext/README.md

 ## Roadmap

  &#9744; Run as background process \
- &#9744; Toggle to run on selections
+ &#9745; Select specific textboxes to resize

 ## Want to Contribute